grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/03 expect.md

 #### This library is rapidly evolving.

-This library is stable enough to be useful, but pay attention to the new versions released in jslib.k6.io.
+This library is stable enough to be useful, but pay attention to the new versions released on [jslib.k6.io](https://jslib.k6.io).

 This documentation is for the last version only.
 If you discover that some of the code below does not work, it most likely means that you are using an older version.

 </Blockquote>

+Source code available on [GitHub](https://github.com/k6io/k6-jslib-expect).

+Please request features and report bugs through [GitHub issues](https://github.com/k6io/k6-jslib-expect/issues).

 ## Installation
 There's nothing to install.
 This library is hosted on [jslib](https://jslib.k6.io/) and can be imported in the k6 script directly.